Capitalisk/capitalisk-core/README.md

 ## 4.1 Installing SQLite
 - SQLite binaries are automatically installed as a part of `npm install` or `yarn install`.
-- Just make sure, no warning or error is thrown for while installing npm packages for `sqlite3`.
+- Just make sure, no warning or error is thrown while installing npm packages for `sqlite3`.

 ## 4.2 Install Postgres